 What Exactly Is a Product Review

 Your reader could be a parent, a professional or simply a teenager who all come from different backgrounds.
 By putting yourself in their positions, you’ll have a better idea of how a certain product can influence and benefit their lifestyles.
 Hence, it’s your job to convey this message as clear as possible in your review.

 What Not to Do

 In your first few articles, it’s easy to ‘overdose’ a product review with unnecessary information or worse, with things that won’t help your web page to rank.
 Here are some tips on what to avoid.

 - Don’t recreate the marketing talk – You are not the company’s salesperson, so don’t inject (too many) marketing jargon into your review.
 If people want to read this, they can always visit the company’s website.

-- Don’t go off topic – I couldn’t tell you how many times I’ve read a review whereby only the first or the last paragraph talks about the product while the rest of the content is completely irrelevant.
-From a buyer’s perspective, lack of information will make me disinterested in the product itself.
+- Don’t go off-topic – I couldn’t tell you how many times I’ve read a review whereby only the first or the last paragraph talks about the product while the rest of the content is completely irrelevant.
+From a buyer’s perspective, a lack of information will make me disinterested in the product itself.

 - Don’t attack other brands – In the case of product comparison, don’t use a review to bash up another product.
 If there’s something negative that you must say, be diplomatic about it and carved your words nicely.
 People can read between the lines, so from a professional standpoint, such reviews can make you (and your reputation) look bad.

 - Don’t place affiliate links everywhere – I know I’ve mentioned this before, but it’s important to be reminded again that placing too many affiliate links can be seen as spam in the eyes of the search engines which can pull down your page ranking.
 Since this type of link is often tied to some kind of sales pitch, your review could very much end up sounding like a sales copy machine that could drive people away from your site.

 What to Include in a Review Instead